 The aptly named Seaside Sparrow is a fixture in saltmarshes and rarely seen anywhere else.
 These large, dark sparrows, highlighted with yellow and buff, are well suited for a life clinging to marsh grasses and foraging in mud.
 They have strong legs and feet for agility and a long, heavy bill for digging invertebrates and seeds from dense vegetation and thick mud.
 Seaside Sparrows range across saltmarshes in search of prey-rich mudflats exposed by tides and storms.
 Their song is distinctive but fairly quiet, ending in a muffled trill.More ID Info

 Head to a saltmarsh along the U.S. Atlantic coast in springtime, and listen for the male's buzzy call.
 It sounds like a subdued version of a Red-winged Blackbird's song.
 When singing, males perch high in the marsh vegetation, especially in early morning but also through the night.
 To confirm the ID, look for this rather bulky sparrow's dark coloration and very large, long bill.

 - Cool Facts

-- Although territorial, the Seaside Sparrow often feeds long distances from the space it defends around its nest.
-In the tidal zone where it lives, nesting and feeding areas often are widely separated.
+- Seaside Sparrows defend nesting territories within the saltmarsh but often feed far outside the territory boundaries.
+In the constantly changing tidal zone where it lives, nesting and feeding areas often are widely separated.

-- The oldest recorded Seaside Sparrow was a male, and at least 10 years old when he was recaptured and rereleased during banding operations in South Carolina.
+- The oldest recorded Seaside Sparrow was a male at least 10 years old when he was recaptured and re-released during banding operations in South Carolina.